Michael Frass

-Michael Frass (born 1954, Vienna) is an Austrian medicine specialist for internal medicine and professor at the Medical University of Vienna (MUW).
-He is known for his work on homeopathy and his inventions in the field of airway management.
+Michael Frass (born 1954) is an Austrian medicine specialist for internal medicine and professor at the Medical University of Vienna (MUW).
+He is known for his work on homeopathy.

 Biography

 He is First Chairman of the Scientific Society for Homeopathy (WissHom), founded in 2010, president of the Umbrella organization of Austrian Doctors for Holistic Medicine, since 2002 and since 1994 Vicepresident of the Doctors Association for Classical Homeopathy.
-Frass is the inventor of the Combitube, an emergency airway allowing blind insertion used in the pre-hospital and emergency setting.
-Frass holds several patents and registered designs.

 Homoeopathic research

-A major interest of Frass is homeopathy according to Hahnemann.
-He has published several papers on this subject, in addition, he has edited a text book Homeopathy in Intensive- Care and Emergency Medicine together with Martin Bündner.
+A major interest of Frass is homeopathy.
+He has published several papers on this subject.

 Article in the Oncologist

-In 2020 Frass published an article in the scientific journal The Oncologist.
-The results of the article were discussed outside of academic circles for example in the Wiener Zeitung.
+In 2020 Frass was the corresponding author of an article in the medical journal The Oncologist which concluded that additional homoeopathic treatment improves quality of life and survival rates in patients with non‐small cell lung cancer (NSCLC).
+The results of the article were discussed outside of academic circles, for example in the Wiener Zeitung.
 After criticism (for example from the Informationsnetzwerk Homöopathie), the Austrian Agency for Scientific Integrity (Österreichische Agentur für wissenschaftliche Integrität) concluded that the article contains data manipulation and forgery.
+The Oncologist released an expression of concern.